 We teach Maths to

-- Develop logical thought processes in our learners so that they are better able to select the most appropriate method to solve a mathematical problem.
+- Develop logical thought processes in our learners so that they are able to select the most appropriate method to solve a mathematical problem, including problems and questions they encounter in other subjects.

 - Develop critical thinking skills, in that students are able to question the presentation and validity of data around them, to not take newspaper headlines or social media headlines that use statistics at face value, allowing learners to see that mathematics is a part of everyday life.